CeS-3/pwn.hust.college/README.md

 ```

 > [!NOTE]
-> Regarding the nginx-proxy bug issue:\
+> Regarding the nginx-proxy bug issue:
 > According to [this](https://github.com/nginx-proxy/nginx-proxy/discussions/2271#discussioncomment-8156338),
-> we can see that the latest version of nginx-proxy has changed the forwarding rule from $http_host to $host,
+> we can see that the latest version of nginx-proxy has changed the forwarding rule from `$http_host` to `$host`,
-> resulting in the inability to forward the port.\
+> resulting in the inability to forward the port.
 > Therefore, we choose to roll back the nginx-proxy version to `1.3.1`.

 ## Customization